PoisotLab/ms_network_prediction/manuscript.md

-[@Maris2017PreEco]; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model.
+[@Maris2017PreEco]; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model [@Borowiec2021DeeLea].
 Although data on species interaction networks are currently limited in the size and spatial coverage, machine learning approaches have a demonstrated track record of revealing the "unreasonable effectiveness" of data [@Halevy2009UnrEff]; we argue that with a clear roadmap guiding the use of these methods, the task of predicting the structure of species interaction networks will become more attainable.

 # A case study: deep learning of spatially sparse host-parasite interactions